SMOG-Devs/jargone/README.md

 <br>
 [📝 See Presentation](/docs/jargone.pdf)

----

-## 🧠 Overview

-Jargone functions as a lightweight browser extension connected to an intelligent backend that analyzes and explains terms using contextual AI.
-It’s designed to improve understanding between technical and non-technical stakeholders in any organization — from product and engineering to sales and marketing.

-For proof-of-concept, we use OpenAI’s API for language generation.
+For proof-of-concept, we use OpenAI’s API.
 However, **we prioritize privacy and security**: for enterprise deployment, Jargone can be configured with **on-premise LLMs** such as **LLaMA**, ensuring all company data remains secure within your infrastructure.

 ---

 ## ✨ Key Features

-- 🔍 **Instant Jargon Explanation**: Select any text on a webpage to receive a real-time, plain-language explanation.
+- 🔍 **Instant Jargon Explanation**: Select any text on a webpage to receive a real-time, context-aware explanation.
+The tool also integrates company-provided documents, delivering tailored responses.
 - 🧑‍💼 **Contextual Personalization**: Customize explanations based on your role and preferred depth of detail.
 - 📚 **Search History**: Review previous explanations for reference.
 - ⚙️ **Configurable Backend**: Swap between public APIs and private LLMs (like LLaMA) for full control over data privacy.